EU, Italy stop AstraZeneca vaccine exports to Australia

 The EU has been specifically angry with AstraZeneca because it is delivering far fewer doses to the bloc than it had promised.
 Of the initial order for 80 million doses to the EU in the first quarter, the company will be struggling to deliver just half that quantity.

-There were rumors that the company was syphoning off from EU production plants to other nations, but CEO Pascal Soriot insisted that any shortfall was to be blamed on technical production issues only.
+There were rumors that the company was siphoning off from EU production plants to other nations, but CEO Pascal Soriot insisted that any shortfall was to be blamed on technical production issues only.

 The EU has vaccinated only 8% percent of its population compared to over 30%, for example, in the United Kingdom.
 Australia is still very much at the start of its vaccination drive.